GENIVI/rvi_core/doc/rvi_security.md

 authorize signed certificates.

 ### Root key
-A root key, a 2048+ bit RSA key pair, is generated once for an issuer of certificates.
+A root key, a 4096+ bit RSA key pair, is generated once for an issuer of certificates.
 The private key is stored in the certificate issuer's servers and is not shared.
 The public key is manually installed on all RVI nodes that are to trust certificates from the certificate issuer.

 ### Device key
-A device key is a per-RVI node 2048+ bit RSA key pair.
+A device key is a per-RVI node 4096+ bit RSA key pair.
 The private part of the device key is stored on a host (server, embedded device, mobile device, etc) and is not shared.
 The public part of the key is used in two ways:

-1. **To prove the identify of an RVI node**<br>
+1. **To prove the identity of an RVI node**<br>
    When two RVI nodes locate each other over a data link (WiFi, 3G, Bluetooth, etc), they exchange an authenticate ("au") packet to prove their identity.
 This packet has the public part of the device